-Ileana Mar hails from the concrete swamp-lands of Washington, D.C.
-Her stewardship and love affair with DC urban trees propelled her into the science of Botany, which she pursued in the forests of Connecticut, with an anthropological focus.
+Ileana Mar was born in the border town of El Paso, Texas — descendent of Braceros and migrant farmworkers — and raised in the concrete swamp-lands of Washington, D.C.
+Her stewardship and love for D.C. urban trees propelled her into the science of Botany, which she pursued in the forests of Connecticut, with an anthropological focus.
 Her education continued in farmlands of southeast Austria and later at the University of California Center for Agroecology and Sustainable Food Systems, Santa Cruz.
 Her passion and commitment is to the development of resilient and equitable communities; with her hands in the soil she looks to share in the cultivation of bonds to make this possible.

 Herman Yee grew up in San Francisco and feels fortunate to enjoy going to the playground, the Academy of Sciences and to other places and exploring Golden Gate Park.
 Both his parents worked around food, so he always remembered eating well as a child, whether from produce or food coming from his dad’s clients, or his mother intrepidly feeding her family.
 Being in the back of groceries, supermarkets, and restaurants helped him appreciate all the work that goes into food.
 Herman started gardening in a class at UC Berkeley.
 When not looking at insects in the microscope for another class, he was starting seeds in the greenhouse, learning about food and farming by visiting and later working at the Berkeley Farmers’ Market, and cooking all the produce from local farmers and producers.
 He has started and worked in various gardens in community and school settings in the Bay Area and is interested in connecting with communities around nourishing food.